Basilan: Banking and finance

 Banks based in Basilan have a total deposit base of more than Php764,500,000.
 The city hosts at least 27 pawnshop operations, each of whom has an average of three branches, mostly located in Isabela City, Lamitan, and Maluso Townsite.

 The province is also serviced by satellite offices of government financing institutions such as the Social Security System and the Government Service Insurance System.

-The Basilan business sector is represented by the Philippine Chamber of Commerce & Industry, Inc.-Basilan Chamber (PCCI-Basilan), organized in 1975, the only business support organization duly affiliated with the Philippine Chamber of Commerce & Industry, Inc. (PCCI), with 95% of its members being composed of small and medium enterprises, and offices mostly in Isabela City and Lamitan, but with business assets and operations throughout the island.
+The Basilan business sector is represented by the Philippine Chamber of Commerce and Industry-Basilan Chamber (PCCI-Basilan), organized in 1975, the only business support organization duly affiliated with the Philippine Chamber of Commerce and Industry (PCCI), with 95% of its members being composed of small and medium enterprises, and offices mostly in Isabela City and Lamitan, but with business assets and operations throughout the island.
 A number of smaller business groups have since been established catering to the needs of businessmen from specific ethnic or religious affiliations.